-In this article you’ll see how I manage to get a incredible crop of cucumbers in an unheated greenhouse and good crops outside (even given our unpredictable summers).
+In this article you’ll see how I go about growing cucumber plants from seed to get an incredible crop of fruit in an unheated greenhouse and good crops outside (even given our unpredictable summers).

-It doesn’t matter if you intend to grow your cucumbers indoors or outside, they will first need to be started in a greenhouse as they need to be indoors until well after the last frost.
+It doesn’t matter if you intend to grow your cucumbers indoors or outside, they will first need to be started in a greenhouse or on the windowsill as they need to be indoors until well after the last frost.

 Cucumber seeds are large and very easy to germinate.
 Sowing should begin in March for indoor crops or April for outdoor growing.
-The seeds should be quite quick to germinate but starting in a heated propagator gives the plants the very best start possible.
+The seeds should be quite quick to germinate, generally 7-10 days, but starting them in a heated propagator gives the plants the very best start possible.

-A 4 inch (10cm) pot is the ideal place to begin the seeds but a module tray is also acceptable if you intend to grow a larger number of plants.
-The seeds should be sown in a damp compost about 1cm below the surface.
-Planting the seed on it’s side is thought to prevent the seed rotting and increases germination rates.
+A 10cm (4in) pot is the ideal place to begin the seeds, but a module tray is also acceptable if you intend to grow a larger number of plants.
+The seeds should be sown in a damp compost about 1cm (about 1/2inch) below the surface.
+Planting the seed on its side is thought to prevent the seed rotting and increases germination rates.

 Caring For The Plants

 Cucumbers should be regularly watered but only lightly to prevent the base of the plant rotting.
-With cucumbers watering is a tough balance, under-watering leads to very weak plants but over-watering leads to rot.
-Monitor your watering carefully, ideally watering with a small watering can rather than hose pipe or greenhouse sprinklers.
+With cucumbers, watering is a tough balance, under-watering leads to very weak plants but over-watering leads to rot.
+Monitor your watering carefully, ideally watering with a small watering can from below rather than a hose pipe or greenhouse sprinklers.

-Drafts are probably the biggest killer of cucumber seedlings, the easiest way to overcome this is to grow the cucumber in a cloche inside the greenhouse.
-A cloche gives extra heat but also prevents any sort of drafts or cold air getting to the delicate plants.
+Draughts are probably the biggest killer of cucumber seedlings, so when growing cucumber plants from seed you should avoid this.
+The easiest way to overcome this is to grow the cucumber in a cloche inside the greenhouse.
+A cloche gives extra heat but also prevents any sort of draughts or cold air from getting to the delicate plants.

-Once the plants get to be 4-6 inches tall they can be transplanted to their final locations.
-Indoors plant in a pot of good quality (ideally home made) compost in a pot 12 inches wide and at least 12 inches deep, this can be done before the last frost.
+When your cucumber seedlings have 2 or 3 leaves, they can be transplanted to their final locations.
+Indoors, plant in a pot of good quality (ideally homemade) compost in a pot 30cm (12in) wide and at least 30cm (12 in) deep.
+This can be done before the last frost.
 If you are transplanting outside you’ll need to wait until at least 1 week after your last frost date to begin hardening them off to transplant into the garden.

-Well grown cucumbers crop heavily and quickly, if growing a mini cucumber variety you can expect to harvest a cucumber every other day in the peak of the growing season.
-Harvesting these cucumbers is simple, cut the cucumber from the plant with a sharp knife or scissors, do not pull or twist from the plant.
+Well grown cucumbers crop heavily and quickly.
+If you are growing a mini cucumber variety, you can expect to harvest a cucumber every other day at the peak of the growing season.
+Harvesting these cucumbers is simple.
+Cut the cucumber from the plant with a sharp knife or scissors.
+Do not pull or twist them from the plant.